alk3mist/temno/doc/adr/0005-use-vcr-for-api-calls.md

 ## Decision

-Use the vcr-recording package to record and reuse the API responses.
+Use the pytest-recording package to record and reuse the API responses.

 ## Consequences